buzzqw/TUS/OBSS/OBSSv2-eng.md

 Belevon is a hideous and deformed Patron worshiped by abject creatures from the deepest caves, envious of what is possessed by others.

 The Devotee of Belevon is well described as a lizardman surrounded by trinkets and human remains.

+Belevon' \*\*s compassion, patience, and altruism are often a mask: he knows how to wait for the right moment, listen to another' \*\*s need, and offer help only to turn it into a debt.
+When the mask falls, the arrogance and cruelty of one who considers every creature a commodity emerge.

 - **Symbol**: A golden cage
 - **Ability Score**: Intelligence